mei-li/github-workshop/README.md

 ### Your options

-- `git checkout .` removes all of the local changes you have not commited yet and resets to the last commit.
+- If you have not added (we call it "staged") or commited a change yet `git checkout <filename>` removes all of the local changes on the file.
 Be careful with this one, you might easily lose relevant work
+- If you have already added but not yet commited a change `git reset HEAD <filename>`
-- `git commit --amend -m "your new commit message"` lets you add some changes to your previous commit.
-This is very unproblematic if you have not pushed your changes to GitHub yet
+- `git commit --amend -m "your new commit message"` lets you add some changes to your previous commit
-- `git revert <commitID>` lets you undo a specific commit and the undoing will be an additional commit itself.
+- `git revert <commitID>` lets you undo a specific commit as an additional commit.
 This is a very safe option but may not always the right one.
 - `git reset <commitID>` reset your repository back to the status of a specific commit. all changes afterwards will be lost